JakeSchroeder/compact-disc.run/README.md

 # Compact Disc (v1.1)

 Compact disc is a project I started in efforts to make the web weird again.
 As an indie game dev...
 I look back on the times of Flash and how prolific "fun and weird" was on the internet.
-After the death of flash there has been a TON of advancements in creating game experiences in the browser, harnessing new tech like web assembly and wgpu makes it arguably a better experience today.
+After the death of Flash there has been a TON of advancements in creating game experiences in the browser, harnessing new tech like web assembly and wgpu makes it arguably a better experience today.
 Frameworks like react and react-three-fiber offer a set of primitives to do just about anything.
 The community is growing and im hoping the web as a platform matures into a viable target for fully fledged titles.

+*Disclaimer: Much of this project was getting my feet wet in 3D art asset pipelines (psx style is kind of my jam), so the goal was to hand craft every pixel.
+I challenged myself to model every asset, texture every asset with pictures taken from my phone, and audio effects recorded from my desktop microphone.
+Homegrown if you will.
+Secondary to this was to implement all of the gameplay interaction in react.
+I could have reached for a game engine that supported canvas... but I wanted to go through assembling the "engine" myself.
+You can see a fun breakdown on my twitter https://x.com/Schrudmeister/status/1796823931539673334*

 Feel free to take inspiration and use anything in this repo.
 When possible please give me credit for the original work.